 How We Do It

-Our New Business Development (NBD) team utilizes its flexibility and quick building capacity to help maintain lead times.
+Our Medical Business Development (MBD) team utilizes its flexibility and quick building capacity to help maintain lead times.
 Due to HUI’s structure, we’re at liberty to experiment.
 We have the option of fabricating products directly, so we don’t get stuck analyzing the “what ifs” of a situation.
-Plus, our engineering team, a mix of flexible individuals with similar skills sets, is willing to help each other accomplish set goals.
+Plus, our engineering team, a mix of flexible individuals with similar skill sets, is willing to help each other accomplish set goals.

-Any strategy to consistently maintaining lead times goes hand-in-hand with any other solid work practice: open communication, strong working relationships and investing in a high standard of organization.
+Any strategy to consistently maintain lead times goes hand-in-hand with any other solid work practice: open communication, strong working relationships, and investing in a high standard of the organization.
 Other general productivity efforts will also have a positive effect.
 This might be as little as having a window or plant in your office.
 Create a stable and supportive work environment for yourself.